tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 			[API/NEW] Added CurvyUtility.GetNearestPointIndex
 			[API/NEW] CurvySpline.Clear has now an optional parameter to define if the spline clearing should be undoable in the editor or not
 			[API/NEW] Added new methods to get the spline's cached data.
 Those methods use pooled arrays: GetPositionsCache, GetTangentsCache and GetNormalsCache
-			[API/CHANGED] Start and OnEnable now invoke the OnRefresh event always if the spline has Control Points, and never if the spline is empty
+			[API/CHANGE] Start and OnEnable now invoke the OnRefresh event always if the spline has Control Points, and never if the spline is empty
-			[API/CHANGED] Refresh now invokes the OnRefresh event only if there were actual modifications processed by the Refresh method
+			[API/CHANGE] Refresh now invokes the OnRefresh event only if there were actual modifications processed by the Refresh method
 		Scene view UI
 			[NEW] Added an Orientation Anchors gizmo
 			[NEW] Added a Relative Distances gizmo
 			[NEW] Added a TF gizmo
-			[NEW] Draw Splines tool: Added a new drawing plane, the view plane [NEW] Draw Splines tool: CTRL+clicking on the first Control Point of a spline closes it/opens it [CHANGED] Connection gizmos are now a separate setting from the Curve gizmo.
-They can now be activated separately [CHANGED] Control Points' Label gizmos are now displayed even when the CP is not selected Shapes
+			[NEW] Draw Splines tool: Added a new drawing plane, the view plane [NEW] Draw Splines tool: CTRL+clicking on the first Control Point of a spline closes it/opens it [CHANGE] Connection gizmos are now a separate setting from the Curve gizmo.
+They can now be activated separately [CHANGE] Control Points' Label gizmos are now displayed even when the CP is not selected Shapes
-			[CHANGED] Pie's roundness is now by default 1 when shape is reset [FIXED] Shapes are not refreshed when their component are reset via the inspector [FIXED] Pie's normals are incorrect
+			[CHANGE] Pie's roundness is now by default 1 when shape is reset [FIXED] Shapes are not refreshed when their component are reset via the inspector [FIXED] Pie's normals are incorrect
 			[FIXED] Rectangle's normals are incorrect when increasing the cache density [FIXED] Shapes not having the proper normals when setting planes other than the default one Splines Import/Export window
 			[NEW] Added support for SVG import
-			[CHANGED] The local/global selector now applies also on the spline's coordinates, not only the Control Points' [CHANGED] File selector now displays only the relevant file formats [FIXED] Synchronize TCB is ignored when importing/exporting a spline [FIXED] Error when exiting the file selector without choosing a file [API/NEW] Exposed methods converting between splines and JSON in SplineJsonConverter
+			[CHANGE] The local/global selector now applies also on the spline's coordinates, not only the Control Points' [CHANGE] File selector now displays only the relevant file formats [FIXED] Synchronize TCB is ignored when importing/exporting a spline [FIXED] Error when exiting the file selector without choosing a file [API/NEW] Exposed methods converting between splines and JSON in SplineJsonConverter

 	Controllers
 		[NEW] Spline Controller: Added new type of events, "On Position Reached" events, allowing for events to be triggered at any position on the spline
-		[CHANGED] Position Mode's default value changed from Relative to Absolute [CHANGED] When Move Mode is set to Absolute, Position slider is now greyed when no source for the controller is set [FIXED] Errors when UITextSplineController has spaces in its input text [FIXED] Spline Controller: Wrong documentation link for the Connections Handling section [FIXED] Rarely, an exception is thrown when using a spline controller
+		[CHANGE] Position Mode's default value changed from Relative to Absolute [CHANGE] When Move Mode is set to Absolute, Position slider is now greyed when no source for the controller is set [FIXED] Errors when UITextSplineController has spaces in its input text [FIXED] Spline Controller: Wrong documentation link for the Connections Handling section [FIXED] Rarely, an exception is thrown when using a spline controller